 Most lenders provide a six-month grace period after graduation, but Sallie Mae borrowers can further extend their loan terms by making interest-only payments for a year, even after their grace period expires.
 Under Sallie Mae's unique graduated repayment period, borrowers can elect to make interest-only repayments for up to one year after they leave school.
 This provides breathing room for borrowers who need extra time to get their finances in order after graduation.

 Although most lenders prohibit co-signer release outright, or require at least three years of on-time repayments before allowing release, Sallie Mae accounts in good standing are able to apply for co-signer release after just 12 months of on-time repayments.
 This makes Sallie Mae attractive to borrowers who want to achieve financial independence as quickly as possible.

 Where Sallie Mae doesn't shine are its incentives and interest rate discounts.
 The only discount it offers is the 0.25% autopay discount, which comes standard with most lenders these days.
-Additionally, many lenders like SoFi and Discover offer discounts for good grades and repeat customers, by contrast, Sallie Mae does not feature anything in this category.
+Additionally, many lenders like SoFi offer discounts for good grades and repeat customers, by contrast, Sallie Mae does not feature anything in this category.